Top Criminal Defense Lawyers Near You

 Some of the ways a criminal lawyer may be able to help you include:

-If you have been charged with a crime, you should speak to an experienced criminal lawyer to determine if any of your rights guaranteed by the United States Constitution have been violated.
+- Determining whether any of your rights guaranteed by the United States Constitution have been violated

 - Answering any questions you might have regarding your criminal charge

 - Explaining the nature of your criminal charge

 - Explaining any possible defense you may raise in your case

 - Advocating on your behalf in a jury trial